LaZeAsh/quartz/content/Tanaka Ryunosuke.md

 In the anime:
 - Kageyama & Hinata have their quick attack
-- Nishinoya was a great defender
+- Nishinoya is a great defender
-- Asahi was a powerful ace
+- Asahi is a powerful ace
-- Tsukkishima was a great blocker
+- Tsukkishima is a great blocker
 - And the list goes on...

 The part that gave me goosebumps was when he said to himself, "My average self, do you really have time to look down like that?".
 Then he proceeded to make a sick cross shot winning Team Karasuno set 1 of a 3 set game.